AdobeDocs/commerce-events/src/pages/get-started/project-setup.md

 1. On the **Add an API** page, filter by **Experience Cloud** and select **Adobe I/O Events for Adobe Commerce**.
 Then click **Next**.

 1. On the **Configure API** page, click **Save configured API**.

-1. Unzip the downloaded `config.zip` file.
-The extracted `config` directory should contain a `certificate_pub.crt` and a `private.key` file.
-The `private.key` file is required to configure the Commerce Admin.

 ## Download the workspace configuration file